Drug Development Pipeline

-A phase 1 study to test the safety and tolerability of CB-280 is currently underway.
-The study is for adults with CF who have chronic Pseudomonas aeruginosa was completed.
+A phase 1 study to test the safety and tolerability of CB-280 in adults with CF who have chronic Pseudomonas aeruginosa was completed.
 No further development in CF is planned.

-This program is sponsored by Calithera and is being conducted through the Therapeutics Development Network.
+This program was sponsored by Calithera and was conducted through the Therapeutics Development Network.

 Recent CB-280 Studies